wp-plugins/easy-testimonials/readme.txt

 * Adding a Random Testimonial to Your Page
 * Outputting a List of Testimonials
 * Outputting a Fading or Sliding Testimonial Widget
+* Able To Use Multiple Testimonial Themes on the Same Page!
+* Developers love our Filters!
 * Displaying an Image with a Testimonial
 * Displaying a Testimonial with a Rating
 * Displaying Testimonials using Schema.org compliant markup